Two dead, 15 sick after gas leak in IFFCO plant in Prayagraj, CM Adityanath orders probe

 The leakage was under control by Wednesday morning, said District Magistrate Bhanu Goswami.
 The factory was temporarily closed down for further operation.
 “The situation is now under control,” he added.

+IFFCO called the accident unfortunate.
+In a statement, the company said that mishap took place at 10.30 pm on Tuesday when the tie rods of an ammonia plunger pump suddenly broke and got detached leading to “heavy ammonia leakage”.
+“Two employees died tackling the incident,” it also confirmed.

-As per preliminary information, work was underway in two units of IFFCO on Tuesday night, when around 11.30 pm, the staff sensed an ammonia gas leak in the urea production unit, reported News18.
-This created panic, prompting workers to rush out of the premises.
+News18 reported that gas leak created panic, prompting workers to rush out of the premises.
 Amid the chaos, about 15 of them got trapped inside and fell unconscious.

 All of them were taken to a nearby hospital.
 The deceased were identified as Assistant Manager VP Singh and Deputy Manager Abhyanandan Kumar, the channel reported.